LiYuanyuanFighting/Algorithm-and-Data-Structure/HashTable.md

 **Resize**
 [Resize a hashtable](http://www.vias.org/javacourse/chap19_08.html)
 load factor: the average number of entries per list.
 If it gets too high, we have to resize the table.
+The load factor is a measure of how full the hash table is allowed to get before its capacity is automatically increased.
+Generally, the default load factor (.75) offers a good tradeoff between time and space costs.
+Higher values decrease the space overhead but increase the time cost to look up an entry (which is reflected in most Hashtable operations, including get and put).

 **Good and detailed explanation**
 [How does a HashMap work in JAVA](http://coding-geek.com/how-does-a-hashmap-work-in-java/)